jimhigson/oboe.js/writing/main/5_Implementation.md

 and the message the cost of small experimentation is very low and I feel that programming becomes more explorative and expressive.

-The integration tests are not run on save because they intentionally simulate slow transfers and take some time to run.

 As well as correct execution, the project is required to not surpass a certain size so on save the code is also compressed and the size reported.

-Karma.
-Spec files.

-Naming to separate into unit, component and integration tests.

 Automatically also testing the built size of the library.
 Useful to keep an eye on the size of Oboe to qualify as a micro-library on a line-by-line basis.

-Grunt start test server when integration tests are needed.
-Because both are node, creating the test server as a Grunt plugin is quite a simple undertaking.

-Run integration tests against built package.
-Because the internals are not accessible once built it is not possible to run fine-grained tests that assert individual units.
+The integration tests are not run on save because they intentionally simulate slow transfers and take some time to run.
+The integration tests are used as a final check against built code before a branch in git can be merged into the master.
+Once the code has been packaged for distribution the internals are no longer visible the integration tests which are coded against the public API are the only runnable tests.
+While these tests don't individually test every component, they are designed to exercise the whole codebase so that a mistake in any component will be visible through them.
+Grunt executes the build, including starting up the test REST services that give the integration tests something to fetch.

 Packaging as a single distributable file
 ----------------------------------------